reisertyler/modeling-people-flow/README.md

 # Modeling Population Flow

 This project takes a dynamical systems approach to modeling population.
-Everything is explained in the Jupyter Notebooks.
+Everything is explained in the Jupyter Notebooks and will be updated over the next few months.
+It's a work in progress and a side-project that is not funded.

-NOTE THIS WILL BE UPDATED SOON. **WATCH THIS.** Actor's, man!
-Fall back. :]
+NOTE THIS WILL BE UPDATED SOON.

-## Legal

-COPYRIGHT 2024 Tyler A Reiser.

 ## Workflow